L4rsG/F-Heat_QGIS/docs/introduction.rst

 ============

 F|Heat is a software ecosystem designed for the planning of sector-coupled decarbonized energy systems, particularly in small to medium-sized towns and cities in rural regions.
-The project is aimed at "democratizing" municipal heat and energy planning by providing an open, transparent, and comprehensible software solution.
+The free open-source plugin for QGIS enables users to conduct an inventory analysis and design an initial heat network providing an open, transparent, and comprehensible software solution.

 .. figure:: images/fheat_logo.png
     :alt: fheat_logo.png